domdavis/ch-products-elite-map/README.md

-# CH Products Joystick Map for Elite: Dangerous
+# CH Products Joystick Map for Elite: Dangerous 2.0 Beta

+> **Note:** This map is for the Elite: Dangerous 2.0 Beta only and is itself in beta.
+For the release version of the maps please go [here][].

 Joystick maps and game configuration files for the [CH Products][] [Fighterstick][] and [Pro Throttle][] HOTAS in [Elite: Dangerous][].